 Although I'm not a member of the Highways Committee I submitted a request to address committee members at its meeting this morning to consider the council's proposals to introduce parking charges along the sea front at Crimdon Dene.

 As regular readers of these pages will know I've opposed plans to introduce parking charges at Crimdon since they first came to light.
 I don't believe they will do anything at all to tackle the central problem of obstructive parking at a specific location to the southern edge of the sea front, and furthermore I'm convinced that the council's intention is not to manage or control traffic at Crimdon.
-In my opinion their only purpose in introducing parking charges is to open up a revenue stream to off-set gaping holes in the council's budget.
+In my opinion their only purpose in introducing parking charges is to open up a revenue stream to off-set gaping holes in the council's budget and raise cash from our communities in East Durham to fund the coalition's pet projects in Durham City.

 In truth these proposals are nothing but a cash-grab, and the proof lies in the council's own MTFP (Medium Term Financial Plan) and Budget papers published last year in which it is estimated that the council can raise almost £450k by introducing parking charges at Seaham and Crimdon.
 Incidentally the MTFP also refers to an additional cost burden of £600k every year to keep the new art gallery and restaurant at the former DLI building ticking over - so you can work out for yourself that we're suffering parking charges in East Durham to subsidise a high-end restaurant in Durham City!